Neural Scaling Laws for Learning-based Identification of Nonlinear Systems: Verification of neural scaling laws for input-state-output data

 We note that within the range of $10^7 \ \operatorname{flops}$ up to approximately $10^{12} \ \operatorname{flops}$, there is highly predictable scaling with the given amount of data and model parameters that we consider.
 We can see that the smallest points in the plot lie far away from the envelope, which shows that models need to have a minimum amount of parameters to yield compute-optimal performance.
 We can also see that it is necessary to have a minimum amount of data available to obtain scaling, which is indicated by points with low errors typically having a stronger red tone.
-Moreover, it is interesting to note that the point corresponding to the highest compute being used lies close to the envelope.
-This demonstrates that training models for as much as the unexpectedly high number $n_e = 10^{14}$ of total epochs can be necessary to obtain optimal performance.
-By inspecting the overview in Figure~\ref{fig:comp-nmae}, we can see that the compute-$\operatorname{nMAE}$ NSL look very similar for all architectures and datasets we consider.
+Moreover, it is interesting to note that the point corresponding to the highest compute being used lies close to the lower envelope $E_O$.
+This demonstrates that training models for as much as the unexpectedly high number $n_e = 10^{14}$ of total epochs {can still decrease the evaluation error.} By inspecting the overview in Figure~\ref{fig:comp-nmae}, we can see that the compute-$\operatorname{nMAE}$ NSLs look very similar for all architectures and datasets we consider.
 This indicates that the compute necessary to obtain a certain $\operatorname{nMAE}$-value is highly predictable.

-Figure~\ref{fig:compute-nmse-aff-ball} shows the corresponding compute-$\operatorname{nMSE}$ NSL for the input-affine architecture on the motor system.
+Figure~\ref{fig:compute-nmse-aff-ball} shows the corresponding compute-$\operatorname{nMSE}$ NSL for the input-affine architecture on the {ball} system.
 The $x$-axis again represents the compute in $\operatorname{flops}$ used to train the model and the $y$-axis represents the error (measured as $\operatorname{nMSE}$ or $\operatorname{nMAE}$).
-The NSL in Figure~\ref{fig:compute-nmse-aff-ball} is given by the formula

-We observe $b=2$ breaks at similar compute budgets for both error measures.
+The NSL in Figure~\ref{fig:compute-nmse-aff-ball} is given by the formula { } We observe $b=2$ breaks at similar compute budgets for both error measures.
 We note, however, that at more than $10^{10} \operatorname{flops}$ there are fewer points close to the envelope for $\operatorname{nMSE}$.
 Inspecting the overview in Figures~\ref{fig:comp-nmae}~and~\ref{fig:comp-nmse}, one observes, in fact, that the $\operatorname{nMAE}$ NSLs tend to have fewer outliers and that there are more points located at the envelope.
 This suggests that $\operatorname{nMAE}$ could be a more suitable metric than $\operatorname{nMSE}$ in the context of compute NSLs.

 We conclude that compute NSLs allow to predict the amount of compute (in $\operatorname{flops}$) needed to obtain a certain accuracy within a very high range of possible configurations.